ioannismesionis/ioannismesionis.github.io/_posts/2023-05-12-central-limit-theorem.md

  ![](/img/central-limit-theorem/sampling_distribution.png)

 - **Population** <br>
-The population of interest that we want to do some inference on (e.g. average height)
+The population of interest that we want to do some inference on (e.g. average height).

 - **Sample** <br>
-A large sample from the population (e.g. 100 random people) <br>
+A large sample from the population (e.g. 100 random people). <br>
-    - Each of these samples, will have its *own distribution (i.e. sample distribution)*
+    - Each of these samples, will have its *own distribution (i.e. sample distribution).* <br>

 - **Sample Statistic** <br>
-A sample statistic is a *single* value that corresponds to the sample (e.g. mean) <br>
+A sample statistic is a *single* value that corresponds to the sample (e.g. mean). <br>
-    - For each sample, we have a single 1-2-1 sample statistic
+    - For each sample, we have a single 1-2-1 sample statistic. <br>

 - **Sampling Distribution** <br>
-All of the sample statistics (e.g. means), have their own distribution named the **sampling distribution.**
+All of the sample statistics (e.g. means), have their own distribution named the **sampling distribution.** <br>

 > **Central Limit Theorem:** The sampling distribution of the mean is nearly normally centred at the population mean, with standard error equal to the population standard deviation divided by the square root of the sample size.
 >